-- Employers mentioned the lack of short term rentals for traveling staff (i.e. traveling nurses). - Many new professionals to Enid are interested in renting while looking to purchase a home in the city, struggle to find a six month lease.
+- Employers mentioned the lack of short term rentals for traveling staff (i.e. traveling nurses). - Many new professionals to Enid are interested in renting while looking to purchase a home in the city and struggle to find a six month lease during the transition.